rspace-os/rspace-docker/README.md

 ## Access to RSpace

 RSpace will be reachable on port 8080 on localhost.
-You can setup a reverse proxy (such as apache2) to access RSpace over a TLD and setup SSL.
+You can setup a reverse proxy (only apache2 is compatible) to access RSpace over a TLD and setup SSL.

 ## Installing RSpace on Docker